cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

 date: 2015-05-06 12:01:36
 ---

-Lately I have been collection a large amount of tweets for building a good representation of the expected social discourse and its meta-data.
+Lately I have been collecting a large amount of tweets for building a good representation of Twitter-user's expected social discourse and its meta-data.
+Basically, a fancy way of saying that I want to see who *publicly* shares what, and with whom.
 After some digging around, I settled for [Tweepy](https://tweepy.readthedocs.org/) to interface with the Twitter API.
-There were several scenario's which I was looking to implement: grab the available associates (followers, friends) and timeline given a user's name, and resolving a large number of tweets given a set of tweet IDs.
-Don't get me wrong, Tweepy offers a very nice interface, but it was a bit too general-purpose for my liking, so I started building a wrapper class around Tweepy.
-In this post, I will talk a bit about its functionality, considerations and future improvements while discussing the task of utilizing the Twitter API for NLP-related research.
+There were several scenarios which I was looking to implement: grab the available associates (followers, friends) and public timeline given a user's name, and resolving a large number of tweets given a set of tweet IDs.
+Don't get me wrong, Tweepy offers a very nice interface.
+It was a bit too general-purpose for my liking though, so I started building a wrapper class around Tweepy.
+In this post, I will talk a bit about its functionality, considerations and future improvements while discussing the task of utilizing the Twitter API for Natural Language Processing-related research.

 ![twitter](http://www.dototot.com/wp-content/uploads/2013/11/guidoTwitterBot_final1-1-820x460.jpg)

 ## Introduction

-Twitter's short messaging system has been a well known issue for many tasks related to Natural Language Processing (NLP).
+Twitter's short messaging system has been a well known hurdle for many tasks related to Natural Language Processing (NLP).
 Most of the techniques in its field tend to work very well given enough context per document; something which is clearly constrained in tweets.
 It therefore makes for a very challenging and equally interesting platform to work with.
 Accessing its data, however, can prove a time consuming task.
-For example: if you're interested in a specific topic relevant for only a region or language (such as political tweets), you can either hope to get some share of this in its [stream](), or constrain it with geo location (which many people do not enable).
-Keeping in mind that a [normal human being]() only has access to a very small percentage of this stream makes it all the more annoying at times.
+To illustrate: if you're interested in a specific topic relevant for only a region or language (such as political tweets), you can either hope to get some share of this in its [stream](#), or constrain it with geo location (which many people do not enable).
+Keeping in mind that a [normal human being](#) only has access to a very small percentage of this stream makes it all the more annoying at times.
 One might think: well, if I know a person who's from the country I'm interested in, I can just pull his tweets and look at those of his friends as well, right?
 Turns out it's not that simple.

 ## The Twitter API & Tweepy

 Twitter offers an interface to the tasks I described above, as well as a wide variety of most other information one would like to get his hands on.
-These can in essence be accessed through a [REST]() interface, which might be rather unintuitive to novel users.
+These can in essence be accessed through a [REST](#) interface, which might be rather unintuitive to novel users.
 Luckily most programming languages offer a wrapper for this API, [Tweepy](https://tweepy.readthedocs.org/) for Python being one of them.
-To access the API, you need a Twitter account and developer credentials - the latter of which can be obtained by creating an 'app'.
-At the [apps section](https://apps.twitter.com/) in Twitter, one is able to create this app.
-After creation, it will list a *manage keys and access tokens* point near the Consumer Key.
+To access the API, you need a Twitter account and developer credentials - the latter of which can be obtained by creating an 'app', for which one can refer to [apps section](https://apps.twitter.com/).
+After receiving your brand spanking new app environment, it will list a *manage keys and access tokens* point near the Consumer Key.
 From that section, you can generate the tokens needed to fill in for authorization, which I will refer to as `cons_key`, `cons_sec`, `accs_tok`, `accs_sec`.
 There are two steps to this authorization; app-level authorization, and-user level authorization.
 The `cons_` keys are needed for app-level, and need to be combined with the `accs_` ones for user-level authorization.
 This will give us app-level:

 {% highlight python %}
 import tweepy